 What a Newborn Really Needs

 In the beginning, when the baby stays wherever you put them down, requires swaddling, and resembles an under cooked meatloaf, you don’t even need a full on Pack and Play.
-What you need is a Rock and Play (also very easy to find in resale shops and secondary market for a good price).
+What you need is a Fisher-Price Rock with Me Bassinet (also very easy to find in resale shops and secondary market for a good price).
 These little gems can easily move from room to room, and fold down for travel with virtually no hassle.
 In my, experience these things were absolutely crucial in the first months/ year of having a baby.
 Again, it is important to buy the right one.
 This is the one we’re using which proved to be lightweight, durable, and an overall good buy.
 All throughout Paramedic School my youngest sat in one of these next to my desk while I studied, often for hours at a time.
 We bought a cheap used one to keep in the bathroom so we could take quick showers in peace.

 Living the minimalist baby lifestyle with a new baby.